Subscribe

 • Prevention is key — Easy-to-follow measures help keep intestinal parasites at bay so they don’t become a problem to begin with.

 Believe it or not, many organisms live rent-free inside your dog.
 Some provide health benefits, such as helping to break down food or regulate chemical balances.
-Others have a harmful impact on your dog’s health.
-These organisms are called parasites, and according to the CDC, they live off and survive at the expense of their hosts, either by stealing their food or feeding on them directly.
+Others, like intestinal parasites, can cause serious health problems.

 Common intestinal parasites in dogs